smart-data-models/dataModel.S4BLDG/SwitchingDevice/doc/spec_DE.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     switchFunction:
-      description: Property.
-Indicates types of switches which differs in functionality.
+      description: Indicates types of switches which differs in functionality
       type: string
       x-ngsi:
         type: Property
     type:
-      description: Property.
-It must be equal to `SwitchingDevice`.
+      description: It must be equal to `SwitchingDevice`
       enum:
         - SwitchingDevice
       type: string